alexconst/alexconst.github.io/technical/vagrant.md

 ````

 Our use case matches the default scenario where the guest is Linux and communication is done via `ssh`.
 But Vagrant also supports Windows guest where communication is done via `winrm`.
-Vagrant also supports synced folders via different implementations: NFS (Linux only), Samba (Windows only), Rsync, and the provider's own mechanism (eg: VirtualBox shared folders).
+Vagrant also supports synced folders via different implementations: NFS (Linux only), Samba (Windows only), rsync, and the provider's own mechanism (eg: VirtualBox shared folders).
 However these are not perfect; do check the [Known issues](#known-issues) section for more information.
+Regarding rsync, it does a one-time one-way (from host to guest) folder synchronization on `vagrant up`, `vagrant reload` and `vagrant rsync`.
+There is also `vagrant rsync-auto` which runs in the foreground listening to events on the local filesystem before it does a folder sync; however this command has a few caveats.

 Configure a new environment, that uses the new box, by editing the Vagrantfile as follows:
 ````ruby